 Cadence had already realized how stupid the deal was from the very beginning.
 There was no way Verga would let her go just like that.
 He was a bastard.
+All that was written down into stone.
 But how to go about saving her tail was another story.

-It was Nico’s appearance that had started it.
-That paired with Werner and Jericho’s insights.
-To have two people whose jobs were to kill other people judge her was baffling.
+It was Nico’s appearance that had started it—that paired with Werner and Jericho’s thoughts.
+To have two people whose jobs were to kill and manhandle other people judge her was baffling.
 She’d expected judgment from the prince and Atienna, but not from those two.